MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 Consider a pipeline `Hello` that produces a string value, `"Hello World"`.
-It is built using the `Const` primitive, which converts a Julia string value into a pipeline component.
+It is built using the `Const` primitive, which converts a Julia value into a pipeline component.
 This pipeline can then be `run()` to produce its output.

     Hello = Const("Hello World")
     run(Hello)